wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==
+= 3.8.14.2 =
+*Fix: Does not show errors when deprecated google checkout is used.
+*Fix: Makes sure countries are validated if mandatory.
+*Fix: Makes sure the payment gateway checks for first and last name
+*Fix: only output  html for shipping error page
+*Fix: updated shipping calculator to check for new checkout information and made the calculator more efficient.
+*Fix: USPS shipping now works for servers that don't support CURL.
+*New: updated Polish and Russian language files.
+*Fix: Personalization forms are correctly initialized in database *Fix: Display of products in admin product gallery will display in the order admins want them to.
+*Change: Billing was accidentally referred to as shipping when billing state and region was a drop down.
+This has been fixed.
+*New: Added filter wpsc_uncategorized_product_category to change uncategorized section

 = 3.8.14.1 =